qpliu/esolang/intercal/README.md

 significant bit and the last bit as the most significant bit.
 Any bits in the buffer when the program terminates are discarded.

+### Alternative binary output
+A 16-bit array argument of `READ OUT` statement will output the number of bits equal to the name of the array.
+For example, `,1` outputs one bit, `,2` outputs two bits, `,10` outputs ten bits, etc.  The contents of the array list the bit indexes of the one bits.
+Zeros are ignored.
+Duplicate indexes and indexes greater than the number of bits ought to result in some error, but are ignored.
+(Not yet implemented.)

 ### Binary input
 This implementation extends INTERCAL to allow binary input.
 ```